Similes for Confident with Explanation and Examples

 1. She stood as confident as a mountain, and she refused to change her decision.

-2. He spoke as confident as a mountain, although others doubted him.
+2. He spoke as confidently as a mountain, although others doubted him.

 3. The leader remained as confident as a mountain, yet listened carefully.

-4. She answered as confident as a mountain, so everyone trusted her.
+4. She answered as confidently as a mountain, so everyone trusted her.

-5. He walked forward as confident as a mountain, even though the task was difficult.
+5. He walked forward as confidently as a mountain, even though the task was difficult.

 Best Use: “You don’t look nervous at all.”
 “I feel as confident as a mountain today.”